-If you need to look up the status of your North Carolina real estate license or check the status of another real estate professional’s license, you can do so quickly and easily thanks to the North Carolina Real Estate Commission (NCREC)’s website.
+Suppose you need to look up the status of your North Carolina real estate license or check the status of another real estate professional’s license.
+In that case, you can do so quickly and easily, thanks to the North Carolina Real Estate Commission (NCREC)’s website.

 Here’s how to find your license information (or the information for other licensees) online:

-1. Go to the NCREC Online Database.
-There's no need to create an account or log in.
+Go to the NCREC Online DatabaseNcrec Oecgi3.exe O4W_LIC_SEARCH_NEW License.ncrec.gov.
+You don't need to create an account or log in.
 Anyone can search the records at any time.

 That’s all there is to it!

-If your name has changed, you must submit Form 1.22, Request BROKER Name Change And/Or Request To Replace BROKER License/Pocket Card.
+You must submit Form 1.22, Request BROKER Name Change, and Request To Replace BROKER License/Pocket CardNamechange if your name has changed.

-To terminate your affiliation with a firm or sole proprietorship, submit Form 2.22, Request to Terminate Your Affiliation with a Firm or Sole Proprietorship.
+To terminate your affiliation with a firm or sole proprietorship, submit Form 2.22, Request to Terminate Your Affiliation with a Firm or Sole ProprietorshipTerminateAffiliation.

-Real estate licensees in North Carolina must renew their license every year.
-If you let your license expire, the requirements to reinstate it will depend on how long it has been expired.
+Real estate licensees in North Carolina must renew their licenses every year.
+If you let your license expire, the requirements to reinstate it will depend on how long it expires.

 License expired for less than 6 months: